 The GCCES is an interdisciplinary course of study designed to complement the MA or PhD curriculum required by the student’s home department.
-A total of 12 credit hours of graduate level coursework is required for the GCCES.
-Nine credit hours must be from DES taught courses.
-These include ETHN 6000: Foundations in Comparative Ethnic Studies and two electives.
+A total of twelve credit hours of graduate level coursework is required for the GCCES.
+Nine credit hours must be taught by core faculty in the Department of Ethnic Studies.
+ETHN 6000: Foundations in Comparative Ethnic Studies is a required course for the GCCES.

 Please download the Graduate Certificate in Comparative Ethnic Studies brochure [pdf].

 Students must submit an unofficial transcript and a two-page statement of purpose describing how their graduate interests will be enhanced by our course offerings and mentoring (please state in the statement of purpose which classes you have taken in DES).
 To participate in the Ethnic Studies Certificate program, applicants must sustain good academic standing with their home unit within the Graduate College.
 Their home unit must also indicate its support for the student enrolling in the Certificate program.
 Certificate program students must maintain a minimum GPA of 3.3.